mikemey01/Markets/README.md

 * ScribeJava for OAuth API calls.

 # License
-MIT License will be added shortly.
+Licensed under the MIT License - see LICENSE.txt for more.